 Reimbursed expenses - Client reimbursable expenses, including those relating to travel, other out-of-pocket expenses and any third-party costs, are included in revenue, and an equivalent amount of reimbursable expenses is included in other operating expenses as a cost of revenue as incurred.
-Reimbursed expenses represented approximately 1% of customer contract revenue for the years ended December 31, 2020, 2019 and 2018.
+Reimbursed expenses represented approximately 1% of customer contract revenue from continuing operations each year.
 Taxes collected from customers and remitted to government authorities are recorded net and are excluded from revenue.